Installing and Configuring the Spark Connector¶

 Step 2: Download the Compatible Version of the Snowflake JDBC Driver¶

 Next, you need to download the version of the Snowflake JDBC driver that is compatible with the version of the Snowflake Spark Connnector that you are using.

-The Snowflake JDBC driver is provided as a standard Java package through the Maven Central Repository.
+The Snowflake JDBC driver is provided as a standard Java package through the JDBC Driver page in the Maven Central Repository.
 You

 can either download the package as a

 .jar file or you can directly reference the package.
 These instructions assume you are referencing the package.

 To find the supported version of the Snowflake JDBC Driver for the version of the Snowflake Spark Connector that you are using, see the Snowflake Connector for Spark release notes.

 For more details on downloading and installing the Snowflake JDBC Driver, see Downloading / Integrating the JDBC Driver.

 Step 3 (Optional): Verify the Snowflake Connector for Spark Package Signature¶

 To verify the Snowflake Connector for Spark package signature: